 Welcome to the Foal Patrol Blog!
-Here you will find content from all of our Thoroughbred horses in one place.
+Here you will find content from all of our mares in one place.
 Please check back regularly as we will be constantly posting new content.

 Tour Of Duty - We're Watching You!

 SabbaticalJuly 2nd, 2018

 Earlier today a Foal Patrol Fan noticed on the live feed that Tour of Duty was “cast” in his stall, and she reached out to us.